jverga13/Helium_Electronics/project boards/README.md

   - Cell balancing
   - Protection against over-charge, over-discharge, short-circuits, and overheating

-### PSU (Power Supply Unit)
+### PDB (Power Supply Unit)

-**Function**: The PSU acts as the central power hub, taking the raw 24V from the battery's BMS and conditioning it for distribution to all other parts of the robot.
+**Function**: The PDB acts as the central power hub, taking the raw 24V from the battery's BMS and conditioning it for distribution to all other parts of the robot.

 **Responsibilities**:
 - Provides a high-current 24V rail to power the twelve motor actuators.